Arizona RV Camping

 There are free RV camping sites (must have $20 State issued permit) just East of Yuma on parcels of the Arizona State Land Trust.
 There is also BLM administered Public Lands with LTVA's west of Yuma on the California side of the Colorado River.
 Check our BLM Section for more LTVA (Long Term Visitor Area) information and rules.

-RV camping in Arizona is perfect for the Snowbirds of Winter.
+Public Arizona RV camping is perfect for the Snowbirds of Winter.
 BLM (Bureau of Land Management) and Arizona State Parks offer RV camping on a first come first serve basis only, and the same is true for most County and Community parks.
 Most parks have no length of camping stay limit.
 USFS (US Forest Service) campgrounds offer cooler locations to escape the Summer heat.
 Amenities range from dry RV camping with only trash and pit toilets to RV camping sites with full RV hookups.
-This is only a partial listing of RV camping opportunities at public campgrounds in Arizona.
+This is only a partial listing of Arizona RV camping opportunities at public campgrounds.

 The Virgin River Canyon Recreation Area offers RV camping.
 This BLM area has 75 developed camping sites are available with pit toilets, fire rings, and trash.
 There are pull thru sites as well for large RVs.